 Investment Banking at Johnson

-- Emphasis on team projects, peer mentorship, and non-competitive recruiting practices
+- Strong emphasis on team projects, peer mentorship, and collaborative recruiting practices

-- Feedback from peers as you develop hard and soft skills for your investment career
+- Intentional and customized feedback from peers to enhance hard and soft skills for your banking career

-- Expert career management staff who can help you plan your recruitment strategy
+- Expert career management staff who can help you plan and navigate your recruitment strategy

 of Two-Year MBAs enter into IB